gabeg805/Stream-3D-Printer-Camera/README.md

 camera pointed at your 3D printer and, if motion is detected, send a snapshot to **Prusa Connect**.

-All this code I got from examples online, which are linked in the python file if you want to reference anything I used.
+A lot of this code I got from examples online, which are linked in the [stream_3dprinter_camera.py](stream_3dprinter_camera.py) file if you want to reference anything I used.

 # Don't Panic